top of page

 "Creating an organisation in New Zealand to cater for this gap of service in our community."

-Julie formulated her own dog training programme and with the constant assistance and support of Rick, Assistance Dogs New Zealand Trusts now services over 40 clients New Zealand-wide with a waiting list that is continuously growing beyond the capabilities of this unique and successful charitable organisation.
+Julie formulated her own dog training programme with the constant assistance and support of her husband, Rick.
+ADNZT now services over 40 clients New Zealand-wide with a waiting list that is continuously growing beyond the capabilities of this unique and successful charitable organisation.

-The ADNZT team continues to offer great things to the community through strong breeding stock, professional training and dog assessment programs and a consistently high placement success rate.
-Without a doubt, the team are committed to our cause and work tirelessly to overcome the many obstacles that come our way.
+The ADNZT team continues to offer great things to the community through strong breeding stock, professional training, dog assessment programs, and a consistently high placement success rate.
+Without a doubt, the team is committed to our cause and works tirelessly to overcome the many obstacles that come our way.

 Access Rights